 We reached out to leading bar prep companies and gathered input from attorneys and bar candidates to prepare this accessibility guide.
 The chart below provides a quick comparison guide.
-Keep scrolling for individual company information and more detailed information.
+Keep scrolling for more detailed information.

 Why are we doing this?
 Glad you asked.
 There are two reasons: